bigtoga/Examples/Testing (Software, Applications, Data, and Systems)/Types of testing.md

 **DAST (dynamic) tests**
 - Black box testing
 - Does not require access to source code
+- Tests “the application’s response”, not the source code

 **Open source software vulnerability scanners** - a type of test that lists known vulnerabilities in the OSS libraries that an application depends on